moby/buildkit/frontend/dockerfile/docs/reference.md

 When using a local tar archive as the source for `ADD`, and the archive is in a recognized compression format (`gzip`, `bzip2` or `xz`, or uncompressed), the archive is decompressed and extracted into the specified destination.
-Only local tar archives are extracted.
-If the tar archive is a remote URL, the archive is not extracted, but downloaded and placed at the destination.
+Local tar archives are extracted by default, see the [`ADD --unpack` flag].

 When a directory is extracted, it has the same behavior as `tar -x`.
 The result is the union of: